fshlarf/category-sorabel/README.md

 # Clone the project
 git clone https://github.com/fshlarf/sorabel-category.git

-# install dependencies In the project directory
+# install dependencies in the project directory
 npm install # Or yarn install

-# Run this project in Local In the project directory
+# Run this project in Local in the project directory
 # serve with hot reload at localhost:3000
 npm start